rafayullah/Udacity-DogBreedClassifier/README.md

 ![Model results](https://github.com/rafayullah/Udacity-DogBreedClassifier/blob/main/images/Model_Results.png?raw=true)

 - In the first car image, the model is clearly able to distinguish the absense of human or a dog present
-- In the second image, the model identifies the image to be a human and returns a dog breed that it resemble to:
+- In the second image, the model identifies the image to be a human and returns a dog breed that it resembles:
 ![Icelandic sheepdog](https://github.com/rafayullah/Udacity-DogBreedClassifier/blob/main/images/Icelandic_sheepdog.jpg?raw=true)
 - In the third image, provided an image of a Rottweiler, the model confuses it with Beauceron:
 ![Beauceron](https://github.com/rafayullah/Udacity-DogBreedClassifier/blob/main/images/Beauceron.jpg?raw=true)

 We can clearly see the resemblance between the two breeds
-- In the fourth image, the model identifies the cat to be a strongly resembling dog with the following breed
+- In the fourth image, the model identifies the cat to be a strongly resembling dog's breed Affenpinscher
 - In the last image, the model correctly identifies an English cocker spaniel

 Considering the random guess has a probablity of <1% to be correct, with and accuracy of 84% our model has performed really well.